radarroark/xitdb/README.md

 ```

 It is possible to read the database from multiple threads without locks, even while writes are happening.
 This is a big benefit of immutable databases.
 However, each thread needs to use its own file handle and Database object.
 Keep in mind that writes still need to come from a single thread.

+In the example above, we initialize a `.buffered_file` database for better performance.
+It works by using an in-memory buffer to make writes much faster.
+To disable buffering, just initialize a `.file` database instead.